Muhammad Zulqar Nain

 Muhammad Zulqar Nain is a Bangladeshi diplomat and the incumbent ambassador of Bangladesh to Germany.
 He was the Deputy High Commissioner of Bangladesh to the United Kingdom.

 Early life

 Nain earned his bachelor's degree in engineering from Bangladesh University of Engineering and Technology.
 He got his master's degree in Diplomacy and Trade from Monash University.

 Career

 Nain joined the 17th batch of Bangladesh Civil Service as a foreign service cadre in 1986.

 Nain was the Director General of Administration at the Ministry of Foreign Affairs.

 Nain was appointed the Ambassador of Bangladesh to Algeria in December 2020.
-He is also accredited as the ambassador of Bangladesh to Mauritania.
-He had been serving as the Deputy High Commissioner of Bangladesh to the United Kingdom.
+He was also accredited as the ambassador of Bangladesh to Mauritania.
+He previously served as the Deputy High Commissioner of Bangladesh to the United Kingdom.